Reverse Diffusion Sequential Monte Carlo Samplers: Experiment details

 where \(\bar y_{1:m}=(1/m)\sum_{i=1}^m y_i\).
 Its Bayes estimator

 serves as a non‐Markovian denoiser, and one shows that the law of \(u_m(Y^{1:m})\) converges to \(\pi\) in \(W_2\) at rate \(O(\sigma\sqrt{d/m})\) \cite{saremi2023chain}.

 To sample from \(\pi\), one first simulates the entire \(M\)-tuple \(Y^{1:M}\) and then returns \(u_M(Y^{1:M})\).
-They employ a `Once-At-A-Time' strategy: draw \(Y^1\) (whose marginal is \(\pi \ \mathcal{N}(0,\sigma^2I)\)) via Underdamped Langevin, then sequentially sample each \(Y^m\mid Y^{1:m-1}\) using MCMC targeting the conditional density of \(Y^m\).
+They employ a `Once-At-A-Time' strategy: draw \(Y^1\) via ULA, then sequentially sample each \(Y^m\mid Y^{1:m-1}\) using MCMC targeting the conditional density of \(Y^m\).
 Under mild assumptions this sequence of targets becomes increasingly log-concave in \(m\), but the initial draw of \(Y^1\) can be as challenging as sampling from \(\pi\) itself when \(\sigma\) is large.
-Although one can estimate scores via importance sampling or inner-loop posterior MCMC, numerical results show a steep degradation in performance unless \(\sigma\) is carefully tuned—a manifestation of the same “duality of log-concavity” that forces a trade-off between ease of initialization and overall convergence as reported by \citet{grenioux2023onsampling}.
+Although one can estimate scores via IS or inner-loop posterior MCMC, numerical results show a steep degradation in performance unless \(\sigma\) is carefully tuned—a manifestation of the same “duality of log-concavity” that forces a trade-off between ease of initialization and overall convergence as reported by \citet{grenioux2023onsampling}.

+The time complexity of SMS is $O(NTMn)$ for $N$ final samples, $T$ iterative sampling steps, $n$ MCMC transition steps per sampling step, and $M$ importance samples used for score estimation.